duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 There are a number of challenges that come with programming for multicore or multiprocessor systems
 - dividing activities into separate concurrent takss
-  - what takss are independent of each other
+  - what tasks are independent of each other
 - balance
   - pick tasks that perform equal work of equal value
 - data spliting